Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Far-IR Continuum Polarimetry with PRIMA

 The focal plane arrays consist of KID detector pixels, where each pixel is the combination of a KID and a microlens that focuses the incoming light on the collecting or absorbing element of the detector.
 Pixels are arranged in a hexagonal pattern, achieving maximum packing, and the optical design is such that an $F\lambda$ sampling is realized.
 A single pixel is sensitive to a single polarization direction; therefore to sample the polarization information completely, pixels sensing three different orientations, each rotated from the other by 120$^{\circ}$, are placed in the focal plane, in a mixed pattern.

-The PRIMA approach to polarimetry is most similar to BLASTPol \citep{Fissel2013, Galitzki2014}, with two differences: 1) PPI uses three polarization angles in each detector array, instead of two, to allow measurement of $(I, Q ,U)$ in single scans; 2) PPI omits the half-wave plate used in BLASTPol.
-Located near Sun-Earth Lagrange Point 2, PRIMA should have excellent thermal stability and therefore sufficient stability in detector gain to permit effective differencing over $\sim$hour-long observations.
+The PRIMA approach to polarimetry is most similar to BLASTPol \cite{Fissel2013, Galitzki2014}, with two differences: 1) PPI uses three polarization angles in each detector array, instead of two, to allow measurement of $(I, Q ,U)$ in single scans; 2) PPI omits the HWP used in BLASTPol.
+Located near Sun-Earth Lagrange Point 2, PRIMA should have excellent thermal stability and therefore sufficient stability in detector gain to permit effective differencing over hour-long observations.
 The temporal stability of background power — dominated by astrophysical sources — as well as the scan modulation provided by the BSM eliminate the need for additional HWP modulation.
 An internal calibration source is used periodically to maintain this gain stability for the duration of the mission.

 The capabilities of PPI are well-suited to making polarimetric maps of nearby galaxies.
-Total intensity surveys undertaken by Herschel, e.g., the Key Insights on Nearby Galaxies: A Far-Infrared Survey with Herschel \citep[KINGFISH,][]{Kennicutt:2011} and the Herschel Reference Survey \citep[HRS,][]{Boselli:2010}, demonstrate the availability of large ($\gtrsim 20$ arcmin$^2$) nearby galaxies spanning a range of metallicities and star formation rates that have bright FIR dust emission.
-In the KINGFISH sample, \citet{Aniano:2020} found that they could recover emission from galaxies down to a typical surface brightness limit of 1.6\,$L_\odot$\,pc$^{-2}$, or roughly 1\,MJy/sr at 250\,$\mu$m.
-As resolved observations of nearby galaxies with SOFIA/HAWC+ reveal polarization fractions of order a few percent \citep{Lopez-Rodriguez:2022}, this translates to roughly 0.03\,MJy/sr of polarized intensity in the faintest pixels \citep[though we note that faint regions often have higher polarization fractions, see, e.g.,][]{Jones:1992, planck2014-XIX, Lopez-Rodriguez:2022}.
-Dust models predict ratios in the dust polarization fraction between 232 and 91\,$\mu$m ranging from nearly one to factors of two or more \citep{Draine:2009, Guillet:2018, Hensley:2023, Ysard:2024}.
+Total intensity surveys undertaken by Herschel, e.g., the Key Insights on Nearby Galaxies: A Far-Infrared Survey with Herschel (KINGFISH\cite{Kennicutt:2011}) and the Herschel Reference Survey (HRS\cite{Boselli:2010}), demonstrate the availability of large ($\gtrsim 20$ arcmin$^2$) nearby galaxies spanning a range of metallicities and star formation rates that have bright FIR dust emission.
+In the KINGFISH sample, emission from galaxies was able to be recovered down to a typical surface brightness limit of 1.6\,$L_\odot$\,pc$^{-2}$ (Ref.~\citenum{Aniano:2020}), or roughly 1\,MJy/sr at 250\,$\mu$m.
+As resolved observations of nearby galaxies with SOFIA/HAWC+ reveal polarization fractions of order a few percent \cite{Lopez-Rodriguez:2022}, this translates to roughly 0.03\,MJy/sr of polarized intensity in the faintest pixels (though we note that faint regions often have higher polarization fractions; see, e.g., \citenum{Jones:1992, planck2014-XIX, Lopez-Rodriguez:2022}).
+Dust models predict ratios in the dust polarization fraction between 235 and 92\,$\mu$m ranging from nearly one to factors of two or more \cite{Draine:2009, Guillet:2018, Hensley:2023, Ysard:2024}.
 High-signal-to-noise measurements of the polarization fraction ($\sigma(p) \lesssim 0.5\%$) at multiple frequencies promise strong discrimination among them.